linz/linz-lds-bde-schema/doc/lds-full-landonline-data-dictionary-and-models.md

 ## Encumbrancee [(https://data.linz.govt.nz/table/51985)](https://data.linz.govt.nz/table/51985)
 ### Description:
-An encumbrance on a title may be owned by one or more encumbrancees (whether an encumbrancee exists or not depends on the type of encumbrance).
-A lease does not have an encumbrancee because a Computer Interest Register is issued for the leasehold estate. <br>
+An encumbrance on a Record of Title may be owned by one or more encumbrancees (whether an encumbrancee exists or not depends on the type of encumbrance).<br>
 An encumbrancee has an interest in a share in an encumbrance. <br>
 __IMPORTANT__: LINZ would like to remind users that the Privacy Act applies to personal information contained within this dataset, particularly when used in conjunction with other public data.
 See the [LINZ Licence For Personal Data 2.1](https://data.linz.govt.nz/license/linz-licence-personal-data-21/)
 __Please ensure your use of this data does not breach any conditions of the Act.__